 AP-OH--Ohio News Digest 6:30 pm, OH

-Good afternoon!
+Good evening.
 Here’s a look at how AP’s general news coverage is shaping up in Ohio.
 Questions about coverage plans are welcome and should be directed to the AP Columbus bureau at 614-885-2727 or APColumbus@ap.org.
-Mark Gillispie is on the desk starting at 6 a.m.
-Delano Massey, AP Ohio news editor, can be reached at 800-762-4841 or 614-885-2727 or firstname.lastname@example.org.
+Lisa Cornwell takes the desk starting at 7:30 a.m.
+Interim AP Ohio news editor Andrew Welsh-Huggins can be reached at 800-762-4841 or 614-885-2727 or firstname.lastname@example.org.

 A reminder this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop, or late-breaking and more newsworthy events may take precedence.
 Advisories and digests will keep you up to date.
 All times are Eastern.